-This one day course delves into the techniques and skills which go towards making a great script editor – with particular focus on comedy.
+This one day course delves into the techniques and skills which go towards making a great script editor – with a particular focus on comedy.

 With practical exercises and a wealth of examples from experienced writers and script editors, you’ll be equipped with tools that ensure you know your script inside out – plus the confidence to maintain a strong bond between you, your writer and the production team, whilst still bring out the very best in your comedy script.